I mean it when I say that I was staying across the river from the Cliveden estate.

 Meghan Markle stayed in a suite in the East wing.

-In 1942, Waldorf (3rd Viscount Astor) gave Cliveden to the National Trust but the family remained in the house until Lord Astor's death in 1966.
+In 1942, the Astors gave Cliveden to the National Trust but the family remained in the house until the 3rd Lord Astor's death in 1966.
+He was Waldorf and Nancy's eldest son.

 Cliveden was where the Secretary of War John Profumo met Christine Keeler at a pool party in 1961.
 At the time, she was also having an affair with a Soviet diplomat.
 Two years later, the Profumo scandal broke and brought down the Macmillan government.